chuahziyang/ip/docs/README.md

 deadline /by (deadline date)/ (task description) or d /by (deadline date) (task description)
 ```

 Deadlines are added to the list of tasks.
-Dates can be in any format
+Dates can be in any format aka write any text

 ## Adding events